Dataset values in custom input fields for your Outlook emails

 Start creating or editing your template.

-In the What to enter dialog, on the General tab, select Dataset, enter the field name (this name appears in the pop-up dialog prompting you to select a dataset value), and choose the dataset and the column you want to use.
+In the What to enter dialog, on the General tab, select Dataset, enter the field name (this name appears in the dialog prompting you to select a dataset value), and choose the dataset and column you want to use.

 If you switch to the Advanced tab, you can specify: